hinote/dmcb_website/README.md

 # DMCB Website
-website for the Dead Music Capital Band
+Website for the Dead Music Capital Band